apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 ## Configuration Storage

+### Standalone

+CAS by default will attempt to locate settings and properties inside a given directory indicated under the setting name `cas.standalone.config` and otherwise falls back to using `/etc/cas/config`.

+### Spring Cloud

-The following settings are to be loaded by the CAS configuration server, which bootstraps the entire CAS running context.
-They are to be put inside the `src/main/resources/bootstrap.properties`.
-See [this guide](Configuration-Management.html) for more info.
+The following settings are to be loaded by the CAS configuration runtime, which bootstraps the entire CAS running context.
+They are to be put inside the `src/main/resources/bootstrap.properties` of the configuration server itself.
+See [this guide](Configuration-Server-Management.html) for more info.

+The configuration server backed by Spring Cloud supports the following profiles.

 ### Native

 Load settings from external properties/yaml configuration files.